 The bottom line is, win or lose, there is a real possibility that your case may not be over.
 And, even if you win, you may have to continue the fight in the trial court.

-Questions About Criminal Appeals in SC?
+Questions About Criminal Appeals?

 If you believe that you have grounds for an appeal from a felony conviction in SC, get an experienced criminal appeals attorney on your side immediately who can help you to navigate the complex rules of SC appellate procedure.